What is Gout?

-It’s our honor to help you walk comfortably.
+Luckily, as we reflected earlier, we do have effective ways to relieve your gout pain and help prevent future flairs.
+And it’s our honor to help you walk comfortably.
 Especially when you’ve spent years hurting.
 But when it comes to conditions like gout, an early diagnosis is of the utmost importance.
 Don’t wait until your gout causes joint damage.
 Instead, schedule a consult at the first sign of a problem.
 This way, we can help you take your gout into remission, and prevent further painful flare-ups from interfering with your lifestyle.

 Sources: Mayo Clinic